diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 -- Your SQL goes here
 CREATE SCHEMA IF NOT EXISTS smdb;

-CREATE TYPE smdb.protocol_type AS ENUM (
+CREATE TYPE protocol_type AS ENUM (
     'UnknownProtocol',
     'GRPC',
     'HTTP',